 crowdfunding fulfillment

 Running a crowdfunding campaign isn’t easy.
 You will have to dedicate months — maybe even an entire year — to complete your journey.
 But if you have a crowdfunding campaign plan and checklist, you’ll make it through each stage more efficiently and with less stress.
-You also be ready to take what you’ve learned and run another campaign.
+You should also be ready to take what you’ve learned and run another campaign.